-We are sensitive to the public health and travel concerns our shareholders may have and the protocols that federal, state, and local governments may impose as it relates to the ongoing COVID-19 pandemic.
-Therefore, after careful consideration, the Board has determined that the Annual Meeting will be a completely virtual meeting of shareholders, which will be conducted exclusively by a live webcast.
+A. The Annual Meeting will be conducted as a virtual meeting of shareholders by means of a live webcast.
+We aim to provide shareholders the same rights and comparable opportunities for participation that have been historically provided at our in-person annual meetings.

 You are entitled to participate in the Annual Meeting only if you were a shareholder of the Company as of the close of business on the record date or if you hold a valid proxy for the Annual Meeting.
-No physical meeting will be held this year, and you will not be able to attend the Annual Meeting in person.
-Our decision to hold the annual meeting in a virtual format relates only to this year's Annual Meeting.
+No physical meeting will be held this year, and you will not be able to attend the Annual Meeting in person unless we hold a hybrid or in-person Annual Meeting as described above under "Could emerging developments regarding the ongoing COVID-19 pandemic affect the Annual Meeting."

-Shareholders will be able to attend the Annual Meeting online and submit questions during the meeting by visiting http://www.meetingcenter.io/296633343.
+Shareholders will be able to attend the Annual Meeting online and submit questions during the meeting by visiting www.meetingcenter.io/219690489.
 You also will be able to vote your shares online by attending the Annual Meeting by webcast.
 To participate in the Annual Meeting, you will need to review the information included on your Notice of Internet Availability, on your proxy card or on the instructions that accompanied your proxy materials.
 You will need to enter the 15-digit control number on your proxy card or Notice of Internet Availability.
-The password for the meeting is KODK2020.
+The password for the meeting is KODK2021.